analogjs/analog/apps/docs-app/docs/getting-started.md

 ### ng update

-Upgrade an Analog project with the following `ng update` command:
+To update an Analog project with the `ng update` command:

 ```shell
 ng update @analogjs/platform